ga4gh/data-security/AAI/AAIConnectProfile.md

 access_tokens from the Broker.

 [JWT](https://tools.ietf.org/html/rfc7519) - Specific implementations MAY extend
-this structure with their own service-specific response names as top-level members of this JSON object.
+this structure with their own service-specific JWT claim names as top-level members of this JSON object.
 Recommended "extensions" are in the [Permissions](#authorizationclaims) section.
 The JWT specified here follows JWS headers specification from [RFC7515](https://tools.ietf.org/html/rfc7515).